 Students receiving financial aid must be enrolled in an eligible program.
-An eligible program is defined as:
+An eligible program is defined as the following:

-- i.
-An educational program that leads to an Associate Degree, or - ii.
-An educational program which leads to a Certificate, or - iii.
-An educational program which is at least a two year academic Transfer Program that is acceptable for full credit toward a Baccalaureate Degree.
+- 1. An educational program that leads to an associate degree, or - 2.
+An educational program which leads to a certificate, or - An educational program which is at least a two-year academic transfer program that is acceptable for full credit toward a baccalaureate degree.